rabidgremlin/auto_movie/README.md

 ## Notes/Issues
 * Code is ugly, lots of globals etc
-* Cross fade is not yet added by the script
+* Audio on video clips is not currently imported